FJvanEeden/DataMining-StockPricePrediction/README.md

 # DataMining-StockPricePrediction

-A Python 2.7 stock analysis program that uses Google's stock price data from 2004 to 2018, to build a prediction of future stock prices using linear regression.
+A Python 2.7 stock analysis program that uses Google's stock price data, accessed via Quandl, from 2004 to 2018, to build a prediction of future stock prices using linear regression.

 #### Modules used